Butterfly Bank - photo above shows a Small Blue on the BB on 23 May 2023

 We were advised that the Butterfly Bank would take a year to establish and 2 or 3 years to thrive.
 We were assured that the low nutrient chalk would ensure that, thereafter, the wildflowers will last for many years with very little maintenance.

 However, by the end of 2023 it was clear that the chalk bunds sited around Croydon were not achieving the objective of keeping down grass and encouraging wild flowers.
 Our bund was clearly very overgrown with grass with few of the original plants thriving.
-One of the Friends knew of a much more successful butterfly bank elsewhere that was not composed of chalk.
+One of the Friends, Valerie Baldry, knew of a much more successful butterfly bank elsewhere that was not composed of chalk.
 It was decided that she would work on a small area of our bund, digging out the grass, fertilising with top soil and well rotted manure and replanting with butterfly friendly flowers.
 This work is described in the 2024 section below

 Please do not walk on the planted area and keep your dogs away.